History of Paraguay: Carlos Antonio López

-Despite his greed, Paraguay prospered under El Excelentísimo (the Most Excellent One), as López was known: the population increased from about 220,000 in 1840 to about 400,000 in 1860.
-During his time in office, López strengthened national defense, abolished the remnants of the reducciones, stimulated economic development, and improved relations with foreign countries.
-He also tried to reduce the threat from the indigenous tribes in the Chaco.
+Despite this, Paraguay prospered under El Excelentísimo (the Most Excellent One), as López was known: the population increased from about 220,000 in 1840 to about 400,000 in 1860.
+During his time in office, López strengthened national defense, abolished the remnants of the reductions, stimulated economic development, and improved relations with foreign countries.

 When López took office, Asunción had only one primary school.
-During López's reign, more than 400 schools were built for 25,000 primary students, and the state re-instituted secondary education.
+During his tenure, more than 400 schools were built for 25,000 primary students, and the state re-instituted secondary education.
 López's educational development plans progressed with difficulty, because Francia had purged the country of the educated elite, which included teachers.
 López loosened restrictions on foreign relations, boosted exports, invited foreign physicians, engineers, and investors to settle in Paraguay, and paid for students to study abroad.
-In 1853 he sent his son Francisco Solano to Europe to buy guns.
-López was worried about the possibility of a war with Brazil or Argentina, so he built an army of 18,000 soldiers with a reserve of 46,000, at that time the largest army in South America.
+In 1853 he sent his son Francisco Solano to Europe to hire personnel and buy machinery for an ironworks.
+López was worried about the possibility of a war with Brazil or Argentina, so he built an army of 12,945 soldiers with a reserve of 60,328, a force larger than that of Paraguay's much larger neighbors.

-"As British and other foreign technicians poured into the country, they were set to work almost entirely on the creation of a military–industrial complex, and the greatest project of the era was a huge, sprawling fortress of Humaitá, the 'Sevastopol of the Americas'."
-Several highways and a telegraph linking Asunción with Humaitá were built.
-A British firm began building a railroad from Asunción to Paraguarí, one of South America's first, in 1858.
-On 22 September 1861, the railway station was opened in Asunción.
-Foreign experts helped build an iron factory at Ybycuí and a large armory.
+Several highways and a telegraph linking Asunción with the massive Fortress of Humaitá were built.
+A British firm began building a railroad from Asunción to Paraguarí, in one of the earliest such ventures in South America, in 1858.
+On 22 September 1861, a railway station was opened in Asunción.
+Foreign experts helped build a foundry at Ybycuí and a large armory.

-Slavery

 Slavery had existed in Paraguay since the early colonial days.
-Settlers had brought slaves to work as domestic servants, but they were generally lenient about their bondage.
+Settlers had brought slaves to work as domestic servants, but their number was limited.
 Conditions worsened after 1700, however, with the importation of about 50,000 African slaves to be used as agricultural workers.
 Under Francia, the state acquired about 1,000 slaves when it confiscated property from the elite.
 López enacted a freedom of wombs law in 1842, which ended the slave trade and guaranteed that the children of slaves would be free at age twenty-five.
-The new law served only to increase the slave population and depress slave prices as the slave birth rates soared.
+After the Paraguayan War, the 1870 Constitution would end slavery completely.